-The Early Help CAF process is not used if there are significant safeguarding concerns for your child that need to be supported by Children's Social Care Safeguarding teams — If you are unsure about this or want to know more about safeguarding thresholds, call the Multi Agency Safeguarding Hub (MASH) on 0300 4560 108.
+The Early Help ESA process is not used if there are significant safeguarding concerns for your child that need to be supported by Children's Social Care safeguarding teams — if you are unsure about this or want to know more about safeguarding thresholds, call the Multi Agency Safeguarding Hub (MASH) on 0300 456 0108.

 There may be a number of people supporting your child; one of these people would agree to be the named lead professional (LP).
 This person will normally be someone who best knows your child.
 This person will help to keep you informed about what is happening, to ensure that your opinions are listened to and included and help coordinate regular TAC meetings, where progress and support are reviewed.
 The lead professional can be anyone who is working with you or your child.
 You can have an input into who this might be.

 Once all of the information has been gathered, you will be asked to sign the consent for the Early Help ESA and for sharing of information.
-The Early Help CAF form will then be sent to County Hall for registering and a copy held on file.
+The Early Help ESA form will then be sent to County Hall for registering and a copy held on file.
 Copies are sent to all the services working with you and your child along with any other services you may wish to seek support from.
 You will be given the original.

 A Team around the Child (TAC) meeting will be arranged to discuss the agreed Action plan ideally within 15 working days.
 TAC meetings are then usually held every 6-8 weeks.

-When it gets to the point where everyone agrees all of your child's needs are being met by the relevant services, the CAF can close.
+When it gets to the point where everyone agrees all of your child's needs are being met by the relevant services, the ESA can close.